fathym/eac/docs/getting-started/02 - github-html-server-composition.md

 ## Finalizing our feature development

-As we finish our feature development, and it passes [feature testing](../devops/testing/overview.md), we will need to make sure that we open a pull request to integration to have our changes incoporated.
+As we finish our feature development, and it passes [feature testing](../devops/testing/overview.md), we will need to make sure that we open a pull request to integration to have our changes incorporated.
 We can do this using the following command.

 ```cli
 fathym git feature integrate